Utah Tech University

 Minoring in ASL

 For those students who are interested in studying ASL, but do not want to become interpreters, there is an option to receive a minor in ASL.
 Students take language and culture classes, preparing then to interact with Deaf community members.
-However, the minor does not include any of the interpreting classes and will not prepared students to become interpreters.
+However, the minor does not include any of the interpreting classes and will not prepare students to become interpreters.

-Find out More
+Find Out More

 Contact

-John Wolfe, PHD
+John Wolfe, PhD

 Department Chair - History, Humanities, and Modern Languages